Jergar92/Zork/README.md

  - You can open/close the door of the Home base.
  - You can take/drop items.
  - You can equip/unequip objects and improve yours stats.
- - You can push especific objects (only Rock)
+ - You can push especific objects (only Rock)<--special feature.
  - You can put/get items into/from trunk(only one trunk)
  - You can look the path of any direction.
  - You can move around the map.